zoe-codez/digital-alchemy-nestjs/apps/examples/README.md

 It is possible to use all the code with an existing install, but there may be additional cleanup work involved.

 ### Reference install

-> username: steggy
-> password: nom nom

-The reference install is a barely configured Home Assistant install, set up on a non-standard port as to not conflict with any other installs.
-It